CodeNerve/CodeNerve.github.io/README.md

 This project is licensed under the [MIT License](LICENSE).
 Feel free to modify and use the code for personal or commercial projects.

-## Contact

-If you have any questions, suggestions, or feedback regarding the CodeNerve Portfolio Website project, please feel free to contact [Your Name] at [Your Email Address].

-Thank you for your interest and support in this project!
+## Thank you for your interest and support in this project!